-Landscape irrigation is addressed in Section 39-56 of the City Code, and is prohibited outside the hours of 5:00 PM to 9:00 AM.
+Landscape irrigation is addressed in Section 39-56 and Section 23-12(F) of the City Code, and is prohibited outside the hours of 5:00 PM to 9:00 AM.
 Section 39-56 also specifies that SFWMD restrictions take precedence when more restrictive.
 In addition, the City is subject to Broward County twice-a-week watering restrictions.

-Use of xeriscape principles
+Use of xeriscape/Florida friendly landscaping principles

-Section 39-57 of the City Code provides for applicability of the SFWMD and Broward County xeriscape landscaping requirements.
+Section 39-57 of the City Code provides for applicability of the SFWMD and Broward County xeriscape/Florida friendly landscaping requirements.
 Compliance is administered through the City's Development Review Committee.